-Female and male individuals between 18 and 55 years old, enrolled in the bachelor of science in nursing (BSN) program at the University of Texas at El Paso, were eligible to participate.
-Participants were recruited via e-mails, posters, flyers, media outlets (e.g., magazine, newsletter), and in-class information sessions.
+Female and male individuals between 18 and 55 years old, enrolled in the Bachelor of Science in Nursing (BSN) program at X, were eligible to participate.
+Participants were recruited via emails, posters, flyers, media outlets (e.g., magazine, newsletter) and in-class information sessions.
 No member of the research team was an instructor in the BSN program during the study.
 Interested students were asked to visit the laboratory where they provided written informed consent.
 Participants who dropped out of the BSN program, transferred to another university, or failed to graduate from the program were removed from the sample.